yunism-technology/yunism.my/pages/about-us.md

 We are a software house, following typical SDLC - the waterfall model ([if it exists][a-good-post-found-on-hacker-news]).
-Typically, the workflows (that visible to client) are as following :
+Typically, the workflows (that visible to clients) are as following :

 - Conceptualisation
 - Scoping